Definition of Opportunity Costs

 Since opportunity costs are the missed revenues associated with a missed opportunity you won't find them in the company's general ledger.
 You will have to estimate them.
 The same holds true for the variable costs and expenses associated with the missed revenues and the missed opportunity.

 Example of Calculating Opportunity Costs

 Assume that a small manufacturer has a limited number of machine hours available on its large specialized machine.
 The setup time to prepare the machine to run a different job is 4 hours.
 During these 4 hours, the company is losing the opportunity to generate profits had the machine been running.

-Opportunity costs are often thought of as the lost contribution margin, which is revenues minus variable costs.
-If the large specialized machine is billed out to customers at $200 per hour and the variable costs of operating the machine are $80 per hour, the contribution margin and the opportunity cost is $120 per machine hour.
-During the four-hour setup time, the company is losing or foregoing the contribution margin of $480.
-In other words, its opportunity cost for the setup time is $480.
+Next, assume that the machine is billed out to customers at $200 per hour and the variable costs of operating the machine are estimated to be $60 per hour.
+This means that when the machine is not running, the company is missing the opportunity to earn a contribution of $140 per machine hour.
+During the 4-hour setup time, the company is missing/losing/foregoing a contribution of $560 (4 hours X $140).
+In other words, the company's opportunity cost for setting up the machine is $560.